sourcegraph/about/handbook/engineering/roles.md

 ### Responsibilities

-- Directly contribute code a minimum of roughly 50% of their time.
+- Directly contribute through code, RFCs or PR reviews for a minimum of roughly 50% of their time.
 - Collaborate with [product](../product/index.md) to maintain a [prioritized roadmap](../../direction/index.md) for the work owned by their team.
 - Plan and commit to a set of work that will be accomplished by the team for each [monthly release](releases/index.md) and capture those commitments in a tracking issue on GitHub.
 - Help keep the team focused on their goals while keeping them aware of the higher level picture.